Cape Verde holidays on a budget: the 2026 cost guide

 Tropical beach in Cape Verde with turquoise sea and white sand

 A week in Cape Verde costs roughly £600 to £1,400 per person from the UK, depending on how you book.
-Catch an all-inclusive package deal with TUI or Jet2 and you can be on the beach in Sal for under £700pp all-in.
+Catch an all-inclusive package deal with Jet2 or easyJet Holidays and you can be on the beach in Sal for under £700pp all-in.
 Build your own trip with a scheduled flight and a self-catering apartment and budget around £900-£1,100 once food and activities are added.
 Go luxury and the ceiling is wherever you put it.

 Cape Verde is one of the few long-haul destinations where a genuine budget holiday is possible.
 The islands are just under six hours from the UK, the weather is reliable year-round, and there is no need for the kind of complex logistics that drives up costs elsewhere.
 This guide covers what things actually cost in 2026 and how to keep the total down.